Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Proof of Proposition

 The variable $z_{j\tau k}$ can be interpreted as the flow of demand type $\tau$ being served by pickup location $j$ and dropoff location $k$. {(Note that our LP formulation here has a cosmetic difference from that in \eqref{eq:fluid_obj}-\eqref{eq:fluid_dmd_constr}: here we find that it simplifies our analysis to use the \emph{flows} $z_{j\tau k}$ as the LP variables instead of using the \emph{fractions} $x_{j \tau k}$ of demand of type $\tau$ served by pickup location $j$ and dropoff location $k$ as the variables.
-The correspondence is simply $z_{j\tau k} \leftrightarrow \phi_\tau^t x_{j\tau k}$.)} We denote the value of $\textup{SPP}^t$ by $W^{\textup{SPP}^t} $.
+The correspondence is simply $z_{j\tau k} \leftrightarrow \phi_\tau x_{j\tau k}$.)}